 Keywords: multiagent systems, reinforcement learning, equivariance, symmetry

 Abstract: This paper introduces Multi-Agent MDP Homomorphic Networks, a class of networks that allows distributed execution using only local information, yet is able to share experience between global symmetries in the joint state-action space of cooperative multi-agent systems.
 In cooperative multi-agent systems, complex symmetries arise between different configurations of the agents and their local observations.
 For example, consider a group of agents navigating: rotating the state globally results in a permutation of the optimal joint policy.
 Existing work on symmetries in single agent reinforcement learning can only be generalized to the fully centralized setting, because such approaches rely on the global symmetry in the full state-action spaces, and these can result in correspondences across agents.
 To encode such symmetries while still allowing distributed execution we propose a factorization that decomposes global symmetries into local transformations.
 Our proposed factorization allows for distributing the computation that enforces global symmetries over local agents and local interactions.
 We introduce a multi-agent equivariant policy network based on this factorization.
-We show empirically on symmetric multi-agent problems that distributed execution of globally symmetric policies improves data efficiency compared to non-equivariant baselines.
+We show empirically on symmetric multi-agent problems that globally symmetric distributable policies improve data efficiency compared to non-equivariant baselines.

-- One-sentence Summary: We introduce globally equivariant multi-agent policy networks with distributed execution.
+One-sentence Summary: We introduce globally equivariant multi-agent policy networks with distributed execution.